Verne Troyer

-Verne Jay Troyer (January 1, 1969 – April 21, 2018) was an American actor and occasional stunt coordinator and performer.
+Verne Jay Troyer (January 1, 1969 – April 21, 2018) was an American actor, comedian and occasional stunt coordinator and performer.
 He was best known for playing Mini-Me in the Austin Powers film series.
 He had cartilage–hair hypoplasia and was 2 ft 8 in tall.

 Early life

 Troyer was born in Sturgis, Michigan, on January 1, 1969, the son of Susan, a factory worker, and Reuben Troyer, a repair technician.
 He had two siblings, Davon and Deborah.
 He stated that his parents "never treated me any different than my other average-sized siblings.
 I used to have to carry wood, feed the cows and pigs and farm animals."
 Troyer was initially raised Amish, but his parents left the faith when he was a child.
 During his childhood, Troyer spent much time visiting Amish relatives in Centreville, Michigan.
 He graduated in 1987 from Centreville High School, where a plaque was dedicated to him in 2003.